Leon County Disaster Survival Guide

 Watch or Warning

 Knowing the difference between a watch and warning can help keep you safe.
+Whether a watch or warning, listen closely to instructions from local officials using a TV, radio, cell phone or other communication device.

-An announcement that tropical storm conditions (sustained winds of 39 to 73 mph) are expected within the specified area within 36 hours.
+Warning: An announcement that tropical storm conditions (sustained winds of 39 to 73 mph) are expected within the specified area within 36 hours.

 5 Questions to Ask About Your Policy